Library location, contact information, and hours

 A. One photocopier is available for making 8-1/2" x 11" and 11" x 17" prints.

 Q. What equipment do you have for making digital copies?

 A. The photocopies will make digital copies for saving to a flash drive.
-The department also has an overhead book scanner that will save to a flash drive or send files to a Dropbox account.
+The department also has an overhead book scanner that will save to a flash drive.